rjkoo/docker-poc/README.md

 ## Application Breakdown
-### Client/UI - A React-based UI located in `/client` directory
+#### Client/UI - A React-based UI located in `/client` directory

-### API - A Python/Flask Application in `/server`: Python/Flask Application
+### API - A Python/Flask Application in `/server`
 **Blueprints** - Flask Blueprints provide a method of creating submodules for the API.
 Each module contains a set of routes (`views.py`) to map incoming requests to that segments of code.
-Models can also be
+Models are also defined in the

 This application's modules can be found in: `server/app/blueprints/`

-## Running Unit Tests (for API)
+## Unit Tests (for API)
+Unit tests are located in server/tests.
+There are a number of sub-directories that correspond to Flask Blueprints used in the API.

-Run all tests
+Run all tests: `docker-compose exec api app test`

+Run a test for a specific module: `docker-compose exec api app test --blueprint <blueprint-name>`